bchardim/openshift-workshop/README.md

 3.- Execute the procedure.
 ```

-**Using NFS as backend storage for Openshift is NOT recommened, here it is being used for teaching purpose only.**
+**Using NFS as backend storage for Openshift is NOT recommended, here it is being used for teaching purpose only.**

 ### Troubleshooting OCS3 independent mode